 What would be your ideal way to spend New Year's in Door County?

-Reserve a room with a hot tub, hike/ski one of the state parks (I'm partial to Newport or Whitefish Dunes), grab coffee in Fish Creek, go out for dinner at Barringer’s, then head to Sister Bay of course to enjoy the village lights and countdown to midnight with the Cherry Drop.
-Wake up for a late brunch, join (or watch!) the polar plunge followed by a good football game.... and make sure to use that hot tub more than once!
+Reserve a room with a hot tub, hike/ski one of the state parks (I'm partial to Newport or Whitefish Dunes), grab coffee in Fish Creek, go out for a nice dinner, then head to Sister Bay of course to enjoy the village lights and countdown to midnight with the Cherry Drop.
+Wake up for a late brunch, join (or watch!) the polar plunge, followed by a good football game.... and make sure to use that hot tub more than once!